TsolosT/CommandLineArgLibrary/README.md

 # CommandLineArgLibrary

-* An educational small program for getting familiar with java.A library to read the command line parameters.
+* An educational small program for getting familiar with java & javadoc .A library to read the command line parameters.

 ## Description